mayankgirdhar27/iOS-Developer-Portfolio/README.md

 An app just to showcase my favorite superheroes and their best movie scenes.
 Data is being fetched from a local JSON file.
-AVKit is used to play media like Videos in the App.
+AVKit is used to play videos in the App.

 ![Superhero](https://user-images.githubusercontent.com/50924430/118241726-1b4ed500-b4ba-11eb-8dcc-63e4d622e328.png)